ianchapin/epistemic-trust-calibration/concepts/trust.md

 > “Do I think this is true?”

 Trust answers the question:
-> “Is it appropriate to rely on this here?”
+> “Is it appropriate to rely on this here, for this purpose, within this scope?”

 These questions are related but not interchangeable.